seanhandley/h3_ruby/README.md

 ## Contributing

 Pull requests and issues are welcome!
+Please read [the Contributing Guide](./CONTRIBUTING.md) for more info.